AJV009/XeonAJ_AJV009/readme.md

 - App Brewery: Introduction to Flutter Development using Dart

 ### Founder of a non-profit company - [XeonAJ](https://www.google.com/search?q=xeonaj) (Computer Consultant)
-Started on April 2019 with the help of Google My Business – I help some local business’s for free with websites build with WordPress.com and connected with Google My Business.
+Started on April 2019 -
+1. Helping local business’s for free with websites build with WordPress.com and connected with Google My Business.
+2. Collaborate with other local companies for web testing and launching.
+3.

+### Founder of a non-profit organization - [Xplut](https://www.google.com/search?q=Xplut)
+Started on May 2021 - Aimed to collaborate with institutes, teachers, geeks and people from IT industries to part there Techy knowledge with the kids of under-prevailaged colleges situated in remote areas.

 ### Skills
 - **Programming** - Confident in using **Python** for any task!